leogzyl/leogzyl.github.io/_posts/2020-03-22-terminal-bell-in-pycharm-oh-my-zsh.markdown

 /home/vagrant/.oh-my-zsh/lib/termsupport.zsh:    printf '\e]7;%s\a' "file://$HOST$URL_PATH"
 {% endcodeblock %}

-There were other results for plugins and themes I wasn't using, so I went and inspect the code inside the `termsupport.zsh` file:
+There were other results for plugins and themes I wasn't using, so I went and inspected the code inside the `termsupport.zsh` file:

 {% codeblock termsupport.zsh (file.sh) %}
 # Set terminal window and tab/icon title                                                                                                         #